 Some of it doesn’t last that long (looking at you, high protein foods!) and you should definitely do a good old smell test or look for visible signs that food is spoiled before tasting it.

 Reheat your food thoroughly before eating it and let it cool completely before placing it in the fridge.
-If you want to store it for more than a week, definitely freeze your food — let it defrost at room temperature for a couple of hours before consuming it.
+If you want to store it for more than a week, definitely freeze your food — and let it defrost at room temperature for a couple of hours before consuming it.

 Good Meal Prep Equipment